lexemlang/lexem/specification/functional/statements.md

 ### Conditional expressions

 The conditional statements can also be used inside an expression.
-In these cases it is always required that the condition returns a value, so the value of the last statement executed is returned.
+In these cases it is always required that the conditional returns a value, so the value of the last statement executed is returned as a result.

 If the conditional expression has no `else` clause and the condition does not match, a `null` value is returned.